 - “Open on Christmas Eve, but Closed on Christmas Day” Sign

 It’s lovely of you to work on Christmas Eve and offer one more tasty dinner.
 This calls for a proper announcement.
 Get a vinyl banner and highlight two pieces of information at once.
 A “Christmas Eve hours” sign with a “Closed for Christmas” banner is a perfect combo!
+Sandwich board signs will convey the same message at street-level for passersby.
 Pick from more than one sign stand option.
 Place your “Closed for Christmas” banner in front of your restaurant to inform your customers.

 - “Closed until December 26” Sign